 Expats should negotiate private health insurance as part of their employment contracts.

-Soon after arrival in Libya one should register at a clinic of one's choice.
-Carry the clinic card on one's person as a means of identification in case of an accident.
+Upon arrival, expats should register at a clinic of their choice, and carry the clinic card on their person as a means of identification in case of an accident.

 Recommended healthcare facilities in Libya